 In the event that a member's clinical symptoms do not meet the criteria for an inpatient admission, but the treating physician believes that allowing the patient to leave the facility would likely put the member at serious risk, the member may be admitted to the facility for an observation period.
 Observation Bed Services are those services furnished on a hospital's premises, including use of a bed and periodic monitoring by a hospital's nurse or other staff.
 Observation admissions must be authorized by Sunshine Health Authorization Department.
-Observation admissions must be medically necessary to:
+These services are reasonable and necessary to: